plone/documentation/about/documentation_styleguide.rst

 .. admonition:: Description

-   How to write and submit content for the Plone Developer Documentation.
+   How to write and submit content for the Plone Documentation.

 .. contents:: :local: